HOW TO JOIN TOWNHILL SURGERY

 All patients registered at the practice have a named doctor who has overall responsibility for your care and support.
 If you choose to see another doctor at the surgery you are entirely free to go on doing so exactly as before.

-If you live within our practice area you are welcome to register with us and our reception staff will be happy to guide you through the procedure.
+If you live within our practice area you are welcome to register with us.
+The Patient Coordinator team will be happy to guide you through the procedure.
 Eligibility will need to be confirmed and you will need to provide photographic identity, eg passport/photo driving licence card, and 1 utility bills/bank statement showing your current address. (don't worry, this is detailed in the registration form).

 If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice for 14 days.
 After 14 days you will need to register as a temporary or permanent patient.

 You can be registered as a temporary patient for up to three months.
 This will allow you to be on the local practice list and still remain a patient of your permanent GP.
 After three months you will have to re-register as a temporary patient or permanently register with that practice.

 To register as a temporary patient simply contact the local practice you wish to use.
 Practices do not have to accept you as a temporary patient although they do have an obligation to offer emergency treatment.
 You cannot register as a temporary patient at a practice in the town or area where you are already registered.

 Townhill Community Surgery has parking directly outside the surgery.
 There is a ramp, accessible doors and a toilet.
 If you have a special requirement, please telephone ahead and we will do our best to help.
 Soon, we will also have a quiet/sensory room for patients to use when waiting to see the clinician.

 Please click here to get directions.

 Non English Speakers